 They make beautiful cut flowers for vases around your home.

 As I mentioned above, the flowers also emit a delightful fragrance.
 They live for many long years (some are known to have lived over 100 years!) and peonies bloom year after year even with little maintenance.

-Peonies are available in many varieties including the old-fashioned peonies that come with twin heads, but there are also many new hybrid varieties available in the market.
+Peonies are available in many varieties including the old-fashioned double peonies, but there are also many new hybrid varieties available in the market.
 These hybrid peonies can withstand cold winters and harsh weather conditions.